Legacy of Thorns

 It is illegal to carry Gutwrench within the Empire.

 - Description: This translucent liquid has a red-brown tinge to it and sticks viscously to the inside of the container if you shake it.
 It smells faintly of over-ripe pears and has a faint, tangy flavour.

-- Roleplaying Effects: As long as you suffer from either weakness or venom you feel as if your stomach is on fire; you may experience other symptoms including severe sweating, feverishly elevated temperature, throbbing aches in the head and joints, tiredness, agonizing stomach cramps, nausea, dizziness and painfully heightened senses that make bright lights or loud noises almost unbearable.
+- Roleplaying Effects: As long as you suffer from either weakness or venom, you feel as if your stomach is on fire; you may experience other symptoms including severe sweating, feverishly elevated temperature, throbbing aches in the head and joints, tiredness, agonising stomach cramps, nausea, dizziness and painfully heightened senses that make bright lights or loud noises almost unbearable.